 - Protect your vagina (and vaginal flora) during sex.
 Wear condoms to reduce your risk of sexually transmitted infections (STIs) and other infections, like BV, that can disrupt your vagina’s pH levels.
 If you’re using a lubricant, choose only unscented and unflavored ones to prevent vaginal irritation.

 When to Call the Doctor

 When should I seek treatment for abnormal vaginal odor?

-Vaginal issues are one of the most common reasons women seek medical care.
-If you are experiencing prolonged abnormal vaginal odor, or odor accompanied by discharge, burning and itching, you should seek medical care.
-Untreated vaginitis can lead to vaginal infections that can spread to the uterus or fallopian tubes.
-The risk of contracting STDs is also higher for women with vaginitis.
+If you’re experiencing prolonged abnormal vaginal odor or odor accompanied by discharge, burning and itching, you should see a healthcare provider.
+Untreated vaginitis can lead to vaginal infections that can spread to your uterus or fallopian tubes.
+Vaginitis can also increase your risk of contracting STIs.

-You should especially seek medical care if you are pregnant.
-Pregnant women with vaginitis or vaginal odor are at higher risk of preterm birth, low birth weight, infection of amniotic fluid and other risk factors.
+You should especially seek medical care if you’re pregnant.
+Pregnant people with vaginitis or vaginal odor are at higher risk of preterm birth, low birth weight, amniotic fluid infection and other complications.